 Some big advantages offered by core wallets include:

 - Security and Control: A core wallet stores your private keys in your device.
 This gives you full control of your crypto funds.
-It also means that your funds are more secure than they would be in a custodial wallet, which is maintained by a third party.
+It also means your funds are more secure than they would be in a custodial wallet maintained by a third party.

-- Privacy: Given the transparent nature of blockchain technology, spying on wallet addresses is quite common.
-Anyone can see all the transactions involving your wallet by using a blockchain explorer.
+- Privacy: Given the transparency of blockchain technology, spying on wallet addresses is common.
+Anyone can view all transactions involving your wallet using a blockchain explorer.
 They can also use this information to calculate your wallet balance.
-This is something not all crypto users are comfortable with.
+It’s something not all crypto users are comfortable with.
 To solve this problem, core wallets allow the user to generate a new public address for each transaction.
-So, when you want to receive crypto, you can give out a new address every time.
-This makes it hard for an on-chain spy to calculate the exact amount of crypto in your possession.
+So, when you want to receive crypto, you can provide a new address each time.
+The features makes it a bit harder for an on-chain spy to calculate the exact amount of crypto in your possession.
 Some core wallets, like Bitcoin Core, also let you use Tor as a proxy.
 Doing so prevents your ISP and hackers from associating your crypto payments with your IP address.

-- Customization: A core wallet gives you advanced customization options that allow you to tweak the settings to your liking.
+- Customization: A core wallet offers advanced customization options that let you tweak settings to your liking.
 The wallet also allows users to modify and extend its functionality through programming.
 You can change the UI, integrate mobile apps and dApps, and even add a built-in mini-exchange.
 Of course, doing so requires a good understanding of programming and blockchain technology.
 If anything goes wrong, you can easily lose all the funds associated with your wallet.

 This brings us to the disadvantages of core wallets.

 - Storage Space: A core wallet requires you to download the complete blockchain.
-This means downloading a huge ledger that gets bigger with time.
+So you’ll be downloading a huge ledger that grows over time.
 For example, the current size of Bitcoin is around 450 GB.
-This size increases by about 5 GB a month as more transactions are carried out.
-Depending on your internet connection, such a big file takes a long time to download and sync with the rest of the blockchain.
+The size increases by about 5 GB per month as more transactions are processed.
+Depending on your internet connection, a file this large can take a long time to download and sync with the rest of the blockchain.

 - Responsibility: Since core wallets are non-custodial, you’re responsible for your private keys.
-You have to be extra careful not to lose or forget them.
-This is because doing so means losing access to the funds stored in the wallet.
+You have to be extra careful not to lose or forget them because doing so means losing access to the funds stored in the wallet.

 Popular Core Wallets